Tag: curse tablet

 Objective Analysis II

-[Ebal’s Plea, twenty-six of thirty-two]
+[Ebal’s Plea, twenty-four of thirty]

 We test here the first part of Haughwout’s material fact.
 That is whether the tablet contains proto-alphabetic letters.